 | Written record after each build | No | No | Yes: what was built and why |

-The question worth asking: is this different from pasting a spec into Claude and asking "what am I missing?"
+Is this different from pasting a spec into Claude and asking "what am I missing?"
 Yes.
-Mandaire has watched your previous builds.
-After three months it knows you rejected the multi-tenant architecture for cost reasons, chose Postgres because you wanted control, and that the investor deck has a different feature list than the Notion doc.
-Claude does not know any of that.
+Mandaire stores every decision from your previous builds.
+After three months, your AI can query the ledger and see that you rejected the multi-tenant architecture for cost reasons, chose Postgres because you wanted control, and that the investor deck has a different feature list than the Notion doc.
+Claude without Mandaire does not know any of that.
 It starts over every time.
 The ledger does not.

 Who it is for